-In order for staff to be able to understand and discharge their safeguarding and child protection duties, President Kennedy School has committed to training staff throughout the academic year.
+- In order for staff to be able to understand and discharge their safeguarding and child protection duties, President Kennedy School has committed to training staff throughout the academic year.
 All staff members will be made aware of the school's safeguarding processes and structures and will receive training on these as part of their induction.
-As part of this training and their annual refresher, they will also receive:
+As part of this training and their annual refresher, they will also receive: - This 'Safeguarding and Child Protection Policy'; - The staff Code of Conduct

-- This 'Safeguarding and Child Protection Policy'; - The staff Code of Conduct - Copies of Part 1 and Annex A of Keeping Children Safe in Education (September 2019) - School procedures for Children Missing Education - The school Behaviour Policy - The Whistle Blowing Policy - President Kennedy School's Statement of Procedures for Dealing with Allegations of Abuse against Teachers, Other Staff and Volunteers: - The Futures Trust ICT Acceptable Use Policy. - President Kennedy Schools Visitor Management Policy. - Staff at President Kennedy School (Including Governors and Volunteers) will receive additional training Safeguarding Bulletins and briefings, covering for example the following topics in the most appropriate level of detail for their role.
-Generally, in response to the current safeguarding context of our community: Prevent, Online safety and 'sexting', peer on peer abuse, county lines Safeguarding SEND students, children missing education, Female Genital Mutilation, educational visits etc. - The Designated Safeguarding Leads will attend the LSCP's Level 2. - President Kennedy School recognise that children may engage in risky behaviours that may put them at additional risk of danger.
-These can include drug taking, alcohol abuse, truanting and 'sexting'4.
-Staff will be training in these areas in order to be able to further recognise if a child is at risk of harm.
+- Copies of Part 1 and/or Annex A of Keeping Children Safe in Education (September 2021) - School procedures for Children Missing Education - President Kennedy School's Behaviour and Rewards Policy - The Futures Trust Whistleblowing Policy - President Kennedy School's Statement of Procedures for Dealing with Allegations of Abuse against Teachers, Other Staff and Volunteers: - The Futures Trust ICT Acceptable Use Policy. - President Kennedy School's Visitor Management Policy. - President Kennedy Schools Educational Visits Policy. - 119 Staff at President Kennedy School (including Governors and Volunteers) will receive additional training Safeguarding Bulletins and briefings, covering for example the following topics in the most appropriate level of detail for their role.
+Generally, in response to the current safeguarding context of our community: Prevent, Online safety and 'sexting', peer on peer abuse, county lines, Safeguarding SEND students, children missing education, Female Genital Mutilation, educational visits, sharing of consensual or nonconsensual nude and semi-nude images or videos etc. - The Designated Safeguarding Leads will attend the LSCP's Level 2 Working Together to Safeguard Children training and the DSL Refresher Training every two years. - The DSL will undertake Prevent awareness training and keep knowledge and skills up to date for example, through e-bulletins, meeting other DSLs, attending Coventry DSL briefings or digesting safeguarding developments as required. - The Deputy Designated Safeguarding Lead must also meet the training requirements as per the DSL. - 123 Pastoral Managers will also receive level two training in order to support the DSL in their role. - Any newly appointed Designated Safeguarding Lead must attend the LSCB's Level 2 Working Together to Safeguard Children training before taking lead responsibility for safeguarding.
+The Deputy Designated Safeguarding Lead will take a leading role on safeguarding for the short time that the Designated Safeguarding Lead is waiting to receive training. - 125 Up to date records in relation to safeguarding training will be maintained by the school and will be reviewed by the Trust alongside the school's Designated Safeguarding Lead on a termly basis. - President Kennedy School recognise that children may engage in risky behaviours that may put them at additional risk of danger.
+These can include drug taking, alcohol abuse, truanting and "Sharing of consensual or non-consensual nude and semi-nude images or videos".
+Staff will be trained in these areas in order to be able to further recognise if a child is at risk of harm.